peter88213/ProofYw7/README.md

 ## How to use

-1. Write your novel with yWriter7.
+1. Write your novel with yWriter.
 Please consider the following conventions:
    * Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
    * All chapters and scenes will be exported, whether "used" or "unused".
    * If `This chapter begins a new section` is selected in _Chapter/Details_, the heading will be on the first level.
 Otherwise, it will be on the second level.